Digital-Gravy/automatic.css-docs/docs/flexbox/flex-grids-flexbox-grids.md

 All the complicated math and setup is done for you.
 You can even adjust the gap size without issue.

-## How to use Flex Grid classes
+## Flex Grid Recipes

-Flex grid classes work exactly like our regular [grid classes](../grids/grid-classes-standard.md).

-1. Make sure Flex Grid is turned on in ACSS options.
-2. Add the desired desktop Flex Grid count class to the parent container (e.g. `flex-grid--3`)
-3. Change the column count at the desired breakpoints using breakpoint classes (e.g. `flex-grid--l-2`)
-4. Adjust the gap using `gap--[size]` classes or `gap--[breakpoint]-[size]` classes.
+Flex grids are created using Recipes with `?flex-grid` as the base.

 Just add to the parent container and you’re all set.
 Your unbalanced items will be centered at the bottom of the grid by default.

-The only difference is that Flex Grid only supports up to six columns, whereas our regular Grid system supports up to 12 columns.

 ## Stretching unbalanced items

 If you want the unbalanced items to stretch along the inline axis to fill up all the space in the grid, the children of the grid need to be instructed to grow to fill the available space.
-You can do this with the class `.flex--grow` (applied to the grid container, not the child).

-## Are there variables for Flex Grid?

-Creating variables for Flex Grid isn’t possible.
-This is because Flex Grid isn’t established with a single value like Grid.
-Instead, it’s a collection of instructions, and collections of instructions can’t be assigned to a single variable.

-Your only option for using Flex Grid is the utility classes.